Thursday, December 7, 2023

 Symphonic will collect and distribute to you the Sound Recording owner’s share of your SoundExchange royalties.
 It’s only half of what you’re owed but it’s better than zero.
 Plus, it allows you to investigate whether you’re owed a payment as a performer.

-Symphonic Distribution – Account access levels
+Symphonic Distribution – Multiple Accounts 🤔

 Working with a team is easier to manage with Symphonic than other distributors due to their account access levels.
 One group of members from your team can have the ability to do things like create releases and withdraw funds while another can only view activity.
 With most other distributors, it’s all or nothing.
 Anyone that has access to your account, has access to everything.
 That’s not the case with Symphonic and it’s a welcomed change.

-Symphonic Music Distribution – Terms of Agreement
+Symphonic Music Distribution – Terms of Agreement Analysis

 There are a few things with Symphonic’s terms that I take issue with and I highlight the passages as well as my interpretation below.
 Briefly, I’ll go over the juiciest aspects.
 First, there are two Terms of Agreements for Symphonic.
 One governs their Starter service, the other governs their Partner service.